gauntlt/gauntlt/README.md

 ## GET STARTED

+Note: if you are new to gauntlt, have a look at [gauntlt-starter-kit](https://github.com/thegauntlet/gauntlt-starter-kit), which is the easiest way to get up and running with gauntlt.

 You will need ruby version `1.9.3` to run gauntlt, but you can run gauntlt against applications built with any language or platform.

 1. Install the gem